EDUCATION

 When introducing Manuka honey into your dog’s diet, you should start with a mid-range UMF™ grading such as UMF™ 15+.
 Make sure you buy UMF™ graded honey to ensure authenticity.

-Manuka Honey can be great for dogs!
+Manuka honey can be great for dogs!
 We've compiled the ultimate guide for you.

 We’ll take you on a journey to discover how and why you might want to (safely!) give your dog Manuka honey, and what health benefits it can bring.